poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 ### Overloading a function's name with named arguments

-Named arguments also introduce a limited form a function overloading that is easy to check for both a human and the compiler and can be applied to profit fully from heavily used function names like `new`.
+Named arguments introduce a limited form a function overloading that is easy to check for both a human and the compiler and can be applied to profit fully from heavily used function names like `new`.
 This overloading is based on both the function's name and the public names of all the named arguments, ensuring two overloaded functions side by side cannot be mistaken for one another: the information is always present, even when reading code without tooling to show type and name hints.